Jamie956/Jamie956.github.io/post/javascript.md

 >
 > https://justjavac.com/javascript/2012/12/22/javascript-values-not-everything-is-an-object.html

-A **primitive** (primitive value, primitive data type) is data that is not an [object](https://developer.mozilla.org/en-US/docs/Glossary/object) and has no [methods](https://developer.mozilla.org/en-US/docs/Glossary/method).
-In [JavaScript](https://developer.mozilla.org/en-US/docs/Glossary/JavaScript), there are 6 primitive data types: [string](https://developer.mozilla.org/en-US/docs/Glossary/string), [number](https://developer.mozilla.org/en-US/docs/Glossary/number), [boolean](https://developer.mozilla.org/en-US/docs/Glossary/boolean), [null](https://developer.mozilla.org/en-US/docs/Glossary/null), [undefined](https://developer.mozilla.org/en-US/docs/Glossary/undefined), [symbol](https://developer.mozilla.org/en-US/docs/Glossary/symbol) (new in [ECMAScript](https://developer.mozilla.org/en-US/docs/Glossary/ECMAScript) 2015).
+A **primitive** (primitive value, primitive data type) is data that is not an object  and has no methods In JavaScript, there are 6 primitive data types: string, number, boolean, null, undefined, symbol (new in ECMAScript 2015).